najlen/sample-app/README.md

 # sample-app
-A python / Flask app that can be used as a sample application.
+A python / Flask app with a Dockerfile to build it.